Paperwork When Selling a Car in Tennessee

 For more information, see our Replacing a Lost Title in Tennessee page.

-Car buyers in the U.S. lose more than $1 billion to odometer fraud every year, according to the National Highway Traffic Safety Administration (NHSTA).
-What’s even more frustrating than this loss is how easily it could have been avoided.
-That’s why it’s the seller’s responsibility to be up front about any known issues a vehicle may have.
+Car buyers in the U.S. lose billions to odometer fraud every year, according to the National Highway Traffic Safety Administration (NHSTA).
+What's even more frustrating than this loss is how easily it could have been avoided.
+That's why it's the seller's responsibility to be up front about any known issues a vehicle may have.